ghostwire (GWIRE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ghostwire Historical Price

-According to the latest data gathered on ghostwire live price page, the current price of ghostwire is 0.00034399USD.
-The circulating supply of ghostwire(GWIRE) is 999.76M GWIRE , giving it a market capitalization of $345.63K.
+According to the latest data gathered on ghostwire live price page, the current price of ghostwire is 0USD.
+The circulating supply of ghostwire(GWIRE) is 999.76M GWIRE , giving it a market capitalization of $444.76K.

 The ghostwire Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GWIRE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.